 As said above, there are so many ways to define Touchpoints.
 Social Media ones are of critical relevance at this point in time, but you can think of several others- for example:

 #6 Offline: The Physical / Human Interaction Touchpoints

 Nowadays we all get so obsessed with the Digital and Online World that we forget that Consumers even-though they might order online, they can still walk into a store and start or continue a Shopping Experience.

 And the Physical Customer Experience should be of equally superb quality as the online one, with plenty of opportunities to get feedback from your consumer.

-The Voice of Customer (VoC) is a powerful tool that should be used to help your brand/ organization/ marketing campaign, achieve its well-defined business goals.
+.
+In Conclusion The Voice of Customer (VoC) is a powerful tool that should be used to help your brand/ organization/ marketing campaign, achieve its well-defined business goals.

 You should define your Consumer Touchpoints and ‘associated Actions’ with those business goals in mind, in a way that enables, welcomes, empowers and records/ registers/ captures the VoCs

 So obviously, you need to utilize the right customer engagement methods for every Touchpoint!